Tribal Health Improvement Program (T-HIP) Manual

 How Payment is Calculated

-T-HIP providers receive a per member per month (PMPM) fee for each eligible Passport to Health member who lives within the exterior reservation boundaries.
-The PMPM fee is based on a three tiered system and payments at each level are inclusive.
+T-HIP providers receive a per-member-per-month (PMPM) fee for each eligible Medicaid member who lives within the exterior reservation boundaries.
+The PMPM fee is based on a three-tiered system and payments at each level are inclusive.
 Payment will not be prorated for a partial month on service provision.

 Tier 1: